ocliamd/UOCIS322-P3/README.md

 ### How do I run the tests?
 The `tests` directory contains a test suite for the `src` package.
 There's a `run_tests.sh`, which you can run in your container while it's running.
 However, it is not required, since you will not be changing anything in `src`.

-## Grading Rubric

-* If your code works as expected: 100 points.
-This includes:
-	* AJAX in the frontend (`vocab.html`)
-	* Logic in the backend (`flask_vocab.py`)
-	* Frontend to backend interaction (with correct requests and responses) between `vocab.html` and `flask_vocab.py`.

-* If the JQuery logic is not working, 30 points will be docked off.

-* If the html file (replacing the original form interaction, i.e., replacing the button with JQuery code) is wrong or is missing in the appropriate location, 30 points will be docked off.

-* If none of the functionalities work, 40 points will be given assuming
-    * the `credentials.ini` is submitted with the correct URL of your repo,
-    * the `Dockerfile` builds without any errors, and

-* If the `Dockerfile` doesn't build or is missing, 20 points will be docked off.

-* If `credentials.ini` is not submitted or the repo is not found, 0 will be assigned.

-* EXTRA CREDIT:
-	* Remove (strikethrough) the words that are found from the word list at the top.

-	* No HTML or response text in your JavaScript and Flask app.

 ## Credits